 As news of the devastation spread, divers around the world with a soft spot for Malapascua and its threshers sent generous donations to help feed the survivors and rebuild homes.
 Dive centres across the island, meanwhile, hurried to instal artificial reefs.
 ‘We were picking up rocks underwater and building pyramids, trying to create cleaning stations so the sharks would keep coming,’ says Dino.

 Within days, the cleaning wrasse returned.
 Soon after, the tourists followed suit.
 Coral has grown back in beautiful walls of colour.
-What is more, according to TSD, over the past four years new marine life and a greater variety of sharks have appeared, partly due to different currents and water temperatures brought on by El Niño but also because of local conservation efforts.
+What is more, according to TSD, over the next several years new marine life and a greater variety of sharks have appeared, partly due to different currents and water temperatures brought on by El Niño but also because of local conservation efforts.

-The Malapascua Marine Protection Fund, for example, is an experimental private project with participation from at least eight dive centres on Malapascua.
-They manage donations from divers to pay for locally hired, government-trained marine guards to patrol the Visayas Sea for illegal fishing 24 hours a day.
+Those included the Malapascua Marine Protection Fund, an experimental private project that saw participation from at least eight dive centres on Malapascua.
+It managed donations from divers to pay for locally hired, government-trained marine guards to patrol the Visayas Sea for illegal fishing 24 hours a day